 UKZN, one of South Africa’s largest law schools, offers a dynamic learning environment that prepares students for diverse legal careers.
 With a minimum APS score requirement of 32, UKZN attracts a diverse cohort of aspiring lawyers passionate about societal impact.
 Its rigorous academic standards and practical legal training equip graduates for success in the legal profession.

-• Completing a Matric with a Bachelor pass or an NQF level 4 equivalent qualification.
+Completing a Matric with a Bachelor’s pass or an NQF level 4 equivalent qualification.

-• There are specific requirements for English proficiency for South African students: 50% for First-Language English and 60% for Second-Language English.
+There are specific English proficiency requirements for South African students: 50% for First-Language English and 60% for Second-Language English.

-• Applicants who do not have a Bachelor Pass must:
+Applicants who do not have a Bachelor’s Pass must:

-3. Possess a schooling leaving certificate (Grade 12 or O levels).
+- Possess a school-leaving certificate (Grade 12 or O levels).

 Law Universities Application Process